 Individual students and staff shall not be identified as being COVID-positive, nor shall students be shamed, treated differently, or denied access to a free and appropriate public education because of their COVID-19 status or medical condition.
-Staff shall not disclose confidential or privileged information, including the medical history or health information of students and staff-except as allowed by law.
+Staff shall not disclose confidential or privileged information, including the medical history or health information of students and staff.
 (Education Code 49450)

-The Superintendent Chief Learning Officer or designee shall investigate any reports of harassment, intimidation, and bullying targeted at any student based on their medical condition or COVID status, exposure, or high-risk status.
+The Superintendent or designee shall investigate any reports of harassment, intimidation, and bullying targeted at any student based on COVID status, exposure, or high-risk status.